Is a Pontiac G8 Faster Than a Redneck?

 The fourth problem is the wheel to wheel format of RU Faster Than a Redneck?
 In an honest moment, just about everyone will admit the thought of racing head to head against someone else on a track that requires turning, behind the wheel of their pride and joy (and perhaps daily driver), can raise a few concerns.
 What if my car doesn't respond the way I need it to?
 What if the other guy's car doesn't respond the way he needs it to?
 What if one of both of us gets in over our head and somehow collects the other one along the way?

 Those are all legitimate problems many gearheads have when they ask the question of whether or not they would be faster.
 Fortunately, we not only have answers to those questions, we have an opportunity to go along with them!
-It's called the OPTIMA Faceoff at Road America, presented by Royal Purple and KN.
+It's called OPTIMA's Search for the Ultimate Street Car, presented by Advance Auto Parts.
 We don't care if you consider yourself a redneck or not and we don't care if you drive an import or a domestic.
-We're filming an event for broadcast on TV next month and offering you a chance to participate and the opportunity to compete with several of the redneck drivers from RU Faster Than a Redneck?
+We're filming an event for broadcast on TV and offering you a chance to participate and the opportunity to compete, possibly against one or more of the redneck drivers from RU Faster Than a Redneck?

-There is still space available in our event, so if you haven't signed up yet, you can sign up today.
 If you're worried about going wheel to wheel with another driver of questionable ability or vehicle of questionable mechanical soundness, we're here to tell you that's not a concern at our event.
-While the Faceoff is a timed event, it is not a wheel to wheel format, so if you mess up, you have only your self to blame (and we do make every effort to minimize the chance that mistakes on the track lead to damage on anyone's vehicles).
+While OPTIMA's Search for the Ultimate Street Car series is a timed event, it is not a wheel to wheel racing format, so if you mess up, you have only your self to blame (and we do make every effort to minimize the chance that mistakes on the track lead to damage on anyone's vehicles).